Transport in Mumbai: Mumbai Suburban Railway

 Mumbai railways offer first class commuter transport.
-First class fares are approximately 10 times the second class fare and tend to be less crowded in the non-rush hour period.
+First class fares are approximately 10 times the second class fare which is ₹10 or ₹15 whearas First class costs ₹100 to ₹145 and tend to be less crowded in the non-rush hour period.
 First class compartments also have slightly better seats than second class.
 While less crowded during non-peak hours, the first class compartments are rather more crowded during the peak hour time, as there is a large supply and demand gap.
 It is notoriously hard to get into the first class compartment as the coach is overcrowded with people hanging out of the doors.

 Since 2017, Mumbai Suburban Rail became the first in India to operate Air-Conditioned rakes in its Western and Central line.
 These rakes are equipped with automatic doors and are vestibuled in a 12-coach configuration with coaches 1 to 6 vestibuled, motor connection between coaches 6 and 7 and coaches 7 to 12 again vestibuled.
 There are also women-only cars (termed 'ladies'), and since 1992, 'Ladies Special' trains with all coaches reserved for women passengers.